billcurtis/AzSHCISandbox/README.md

 ## Start learning how to operate Azure Stack HCI without the complicated setup!

-Deploy a full Azure Stack HCI environment on either a Server 2019 Hyper-V Host or a Server 2019 Azure VM and start learning how to operate Azure Stack HCI!
+Deploy a full Azure Stack HCI environment on either a Server 2022 Hyper-V Host or a Server 2022 Azure VM and start learning how to operate Azure Stack HCI!
 Did you mess something up?
 Just re-deploy!
 No muss, no fuss!

+This version is set for deployment in non-cloud environment.
+Microsoft has taken this project and set it to work in the cloud.
+If you are planning on deploying this sandbox to Azure, it is recommended that you go here:  https://learn.microsoft.com/en-us/azure-stack/hci/guided-quick-deploy-eval?tabs=global-admin

+Want to test the deployment of VMs?
+PaaS services?
+Do you need a development environment for Azure Stack HCI without the huge Azure bill?
+This is for you.

 The Azure Stack HCI Operator's Sandbox is a series of scripts that creates a [HyperConverged](https://docs.microsoft.com/en-us/windows-server/hyperconverged/) environment using four nested Hyper-V Virtual Machines.
 The purpose of the Azure Stack HCI Operator's Sandbox  is to provide operational training on Microsoft Azure Stack HCI as well as provide a development environment for DevOPs to assist in the creation and validation of some Azure Stack HCI features without the time consuming process of setting up physical servers and network routers\switches.